 The railroad museum is not a new phenomenon although the number of preservation organizations have grown considerably since the 1970's.
 The oldest is the Railway & Locomotive Historical Society, Inc. founded in 1921.
 In 1934 the first "fan trip," or train excursion was hosted by a railroad.
 In his article from the September, 1969 issue of Trains Magazine entitled "Are These People Embalmers Or Enthusiasts?," noted editor David P. Morgan described the term "railfan" quite poignantly.
 It carries a range of sub-interests, from photography to modeling, but generally refers to folks who simply enjoy trains.
 Various clubs/organizations sprang up throughout the 1930s, '40s, and '50s.
 There were 65 such groups in 1934 and 96 by 1959 as noted by the "The Railfan, Inc.," edited by Rosemary Entringer from the June, 1959 issue of Trains.
 The next important organization to appear was the National Railway Historical Society which formed in 1935.
 But again, the modern movement of museums and tourist railroads sprang up in postwar times as diesels replaced steam and railroads disappeared through merger.

 Alas, with manufacturing's decline, the steel industry's collapse, and the B&O's failing financial health Wheeling's importance faded.
-By the 1990's the city had, incredibly, lost virtually all of its rail service and the fabled B&O was no more, dissolved into the much larger CSX Transportation.
-Today, there are only a few minor attractions related to trains in the area; the Kruger Street Toy & Train Museum houses a large collection of model trains in different gauges from O and G to HO.
+By the 1990's the city had, incredibly, lost virtually all of its railroads and the fabled B&O was no more, dissolved into the much larger CSX Transportation.
+Today, there are only a few minor attractions related to trains in the area; the Kruger Street Toy & Train Museum houses a large collection of model trains in different gauges (from O and G to HO).
 In addition, the Oglebay Good Zoo operates an impressive, 1,200 square-foot O-gauge layout as part of the famous resort.
-However, keen eyes will detect there is far more to see here; the B&O's beautiful depot in downtown Wheeling still stands, operating restored as part of the West Virginia Northern Community College.
-If you have old maps handy you can also track down the railroad's long-abandoned rights-of-way which featured stone-arch bridges and tunnels, which were needed by engineers to carve out a route through the rugged topography.
+However, keen eyes will detect there is far more to see here; the B&O's beautiful depot in downtown Wheeling still stands, restored as part of the West Virginia Northern Community College.
+If you have old maps handy you can also track down the railroad's long-abandoned rights-of-way which featured stone-arch bridges and tunnels, needed during the 1850's to carve a route through the rugged topography.

-The point here is that so many rail lines have been abandoned over the years an area may contain something of interest even if it has no listed railroad attractions.
+The point here is that, sadly, there are Wheeling's all over the United States; towns which had one or more railroads and all are now abandoned.
+These ribbons of commerce were once vitally important to the health and economy of such communities and should be remembered for the role they played in this regard.
+In addition, the iron horse provided a very good living for thousands of family, and still do for many.
 Exploring abandoned infrastructure can be a fun hobby.
 However, please make sure to never trespass and do so only if it is absolutely safe!
-Never explore tunnels which have not been authorized for use as part of a rail-trail or walk out onto abandoned trestles/bridges.
+Never explore tunnels which have not been authorized for use as part of a rail-trail or walk out onto abandoned trestles/bridges, which can be very unstable.
 Finally, if you have time consider volunteering or donating to a local museum.
-Money is always an issue; their overhead costs can be astronomical which says nothing of maintaining/restoring equipment.
+Money is always an issue; their overhead costs can be astronomical which says nothing of maintaining/restoring the equipment they own.
 For instance steam locomotives are extremely expensive to overhaul (usually costing millions and several years of volunteer effort).
-Despite the expense they return to life largely because a group of folks want to make it so.
-In turn, these efforts provide history in motion and nothing draws a crowd quite like an operating iron horse.
+In turn, they provide history in motion and nothing draws a crowd quite like a living, breathing steam locomotive!

 Locating a railroad museum can sometimes be a difficult prospect; they are scattered around the country and not always in the most easy-to-reach locations.
 In addition, few are widely advertised or promoted within their local communities.
 If you visit this section of the website there are articles, broken down by state, highlighting all known museums and excursions throughout the continental United States as well as Alaska and Hawaii.
 Another great resource is Trains Magazine's, "Tourist Trains Guidebook," released annually through Kalmbach Publishing.
 The paperback title has been in print for several years which highlights every known museum, excursion, and railroad attraction throughout the country with a brief description and background of each.
 If you are a subscriber the magazine puts out something similar each spring in its May issue.
 Although it does not provide the same level of detail the piece does offer an up-to-date list which is quite handy.